shenxianpeng/blog/source/_posts/Multibranch-pipeline.md

 1. One Jenkins job and one pipeline can manage multi branches.
 2. Do not need to compile platforms to verify, save huge time and machines.
-2. Stop looking for other people's mistakes, no one can break the build.
+3. Stop looking for other people's mistakes, no one can break the build.
-3. Builds can be generated quickly for QA testing
+4. Builds can be generated quickly for QA testing

 # Jenkinsfile example

-In case of reduce simple build time and let PR creater and reviewer know the builds status as soon as possbile, you may need to do something different here, like below, used BRANCH_NAME variable to check it is a pull request of merge action
+In case of reduce simple build time and let PR creater and reviewer know the builds status as soon as possbile, you may need to do something different here, like below, used when condition and branch variable to check it is a develop branch or pull request branch.
 ```
-if (env.BRANCH_NAME == '${DevBranch}') { }
+when {
+    branch 'PR-*'
+}

+when {
+    branch 'develop'
+}
 ```

 The entire code pipeline looks like this: